Oatmeal and Type 2 Diabetes

 Why Does It Raise Your Blood Sugar?

 Type 2 diabetes is a condition that causes sugar to build up in the bloodstream.
 When this occurs over a prolonged period of time, a variety of type 2 diabetes complications may start to occur.
-As you can see, traditional oatmeal is a type of high carb flour.
+As you can see from the nutrition label above, traditional oatmeal is a type of high carb flour.
 Half a cup of traditional oats contain about 154 calories, 3 grams of fat, 6 grams of protein, and a whopping 27 grams of carbohydrates (carbs).
 A traditional plain donut will often have fewer carbs than this.
 Once a person eats traditional oatmeal, the carbohydrates are converted to sugar molecules inside the body.
 So, the high carb intake is counterproductive to the beneficial effects of soluble fiber and magnesium that oatmeal contains.

 Some of you may have already been thinking that maybe, “Oatmeal raises my blood sugar?!”
 Well, now you know why oatmeal and type 2 diabetes typically do not go together.
 Mystery solved.
 Keep in mind that 27 grams of carbohydrates is for half a cup of plain oatmeal.
 Therefore, store-bought instant oatmeal and type 2 diabetes really do not go together because they often contain regular sugar and other sugary additives to further contribute to your carb intake.